Azure/Azure-DataFactory/Samples/HybridPipelineWithOnPremisesHortonworksHadoop/readme.md

 2. Copy data from on-premises HDFS to Azure blob in cloud with the **new on-premises replication activity**.
 3. Add more steps to the pipeline and continue big data processing in cloud with Hadoop HDInsight activity for example.

 The private preview is available for a small set of select customers.
-If you are interested in becoming a private preview customer please take this brief survey and we will let you know if your use case is a good fit for the private preview.
+If you are interested in becoming a private preview customer please take this [brief survey](http://www.instant.ly/s/5se7W/nav#p/186a0) and we will let you know if your use case is a good fit for the private preview.

 # Step by Step instructions for enabling hybrid pipelines #

-**Step 1 Upgrade your on-premise Hortonworks distribution Falcon binaries to the tech preview version (TODO: add link for instructions)**
+**Step 1 Upgrade your on-premise Hortonworks distribution Falcon binaries to the tech preview version (TODO: add Hortonworks side link for instructions)**

 **Step 2 Create a data factory and connect the cloud data factory to your on-premises Hadoop cluster**